Dark room being illuminated by light-filled garden, symbolizing hope in platinum-resistant ovarian cancer (PROC)

 The conversation does not end with resistance

-Your oncologist and care team will work with you to determine the way forward for you
+Your oncologist and care team will work with you to determine your way forward

 pattern